Saluana/clipper/docs/ffmpeg.md

 -   Non-monotonic or duplicated `out_time_ms` (ignored if lower than previous)
 -   Duration overrun (clamped to 99)

+## Keyframe Guardrails (Copy Decision)

+Stream copy is only attempted when keyframes are near the requested start if enabled:

+-   REQUIRE_KEYFRAME_FOR_COPY (false) — when true, copy path runs only if a keyframe is close to start
+-   KEYFRAME_PROXIMITY_SEC (0.5) — maximum allowed keyframe distance from start

+Mechanics: we ask ffprobe to scan keyframes near the requested start using `-read_intervals <start>%+#2` and compute the first keyframe timestamp ahead of the start.
+If the delta exceeds the proximity window, we skip copy and go straight to re-encode for accuracy.

 ## Error Strategy

+-   Copy attempt failure automatically triggers fallback (no user-visible error)
+-   Re-encode failure (or verification failure) surfaces a structured ServiceError which maps to API error envelopes.
+    -   Verification failure → `OUTPUT_VERIFICATION_FAILED`
+    -   Source unreadable at probe → `SOURCE_UNREADABLE`
+    -   Both attempts fail (rare) → `BAD_REQUEST` with an ffmpeg exit summary
+    -   The API maps failures to stable HTTP codes: 422/503/etc.
-Copy attempt failure automatically triggers fallback.
-Re-encode failure surfaces a structured ServiceError (consider specialized code FFMPEG_FAILED).
-Stderr is truncated (first N lines) to avoid bloating logs.
+    -   Stderr is truncated to avoid bloating logs.

 ## Concurrency & Temp Files